-(1) The Offer has been authorized by a resolution of our Board dated November 18, 2021 and the Fresh Issue has been authorized by a special resolution of our Shareholders, dated November 25, 2021.

-- (2) Each Selling Shareholders has specifically confirmed that the Offered Shares are eligible to be offered for sale in the Offer in accordance with the SEBI ICDR Regulations.
-For details on the authorisation of the Selling Shareholders in relation to the Offered Shares, see "Other Regulatory and Statutory Disclosures" beginning on page 316. - (3) The Offer includes an Employee Reservation Portion of up to 55,000 Equity Shares of face value of ₹10 each aggregating up to ₹[•] million.
-Our Company and the Selling Shareholders in consultation with the BRLMs, may offer an Employee Discount of up to 5% to the Offer Price (equivalent of ₹[•] per Equity Share), which shall be announced at least two Working Days prior to the Bid/Offer Opening Date.
+- (1) The Offer has been authorized by a resolution of our Board dated November 18, 2021 and the Fresh Issue has been authorized by a special resolution of our Shareholders, dated November 25, 2021. - (2) Each Selling Shareholders has specifically confirmed that the Offered Shares are eligible to be offered for sale in the Offer in accordance with the SEBI ICDR Regulations.
+For details on the authorisation of the Selling Shareholders in relation to the Offered Shares, see "Other Regulatory and Statutory Disclosures" beginning on page 314. - (3) The Offer includes an Employee Reservation Portion of 55,000 Equity Shares of face value of ₹10 each aggregating to ₹12.49 million.
+Our Company and the Selling Shareholders in consultation with the BRLMs, had offered an Employee Discount of ₹10 per Equity Shares to the Offer Price.